-- Avoid using other employees' phones, desks, keyboards, etc. and disinfect them before and after use. - All employees will wear facemasks and gloves.
+• Avoid using other employees' phones, desks, keyboards, etc. and disinfect them before and after use.

+• All employees will wear facemasks and gloves.
 One facemask can be used per day.
-Gloves will be disposed of and changed after each client. - Employees who display symptoms of COVID-19 will be sent home. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready.
+Gloves will be disposed of and changed after each client.

+• Employees who display symptoms of COVID-19 will be sent home.

+- Limit the number of customers based upon the SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready.

-- Retrain employees in proper hygiene practices. - Recommend alcohol and gel-based hand sanitizers in salons for employees. - No employees with COVID-19 symptoms will provide services to clients. - Provide workers and customers with tissues and trash receptacles. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines will be provided to customers. - Sanitize all tanning equipment and client contact surfaces with our EPA- hospital-grade disinfectant. - Use laundry machines according to the manufacturer's instructions.
+- Retrain employees in proper hygiene practices. - Recommend alcohol and gel-based hand sanitizers in salons for employees. - No employees with COVID-19 symptoms will provide services to clients. - Provide workers and customers with tissues and trash receptacles. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines will be provided to customers. - Sanitize all tanning equipment and client contact surfaces with EPA hospital-grade disinfectant. - Use laundry machines according to the manufacturer's instructions.
 Use warmest appropriate water settings and dry items completely.

-- Limit the number of people in the building (only those receiving service and service providers allowed in the building). - Clearly mark six feet distances in lines at cash registers and in other high-traffic areas.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit the number of people in the building (only those receiving service and service providers allowed in the building). - Clearly mark six feet distances in lines at cash registers and in other high-traffic areas. - Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal, or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.